buraksezer/olric/README.md

 Distributed cache and in-memory key/value data store.
 It can be used both as an embedded Go library and as a language-independent service.

 With Olric, you can instantly create a fast, scalable, shared pool of RAM across a cluster of computers.

+See [Docker](#docker) and [Sample Code](#sample-code) sections to get started!

 ## At a glance